ryantd42/NY-Legislative-Git/2023/S625D-2023/bill.md

   ___________

  Introduced  by  Sens.
-HOYLMAN-SIGAL, ADDABBO, ASHBY, BORRELLO, BRESLIN, BROUK, CLEARE, COMRIE, COONEY, HARCKHAM,  HINCHEY,  JACKSON,  KENNEDY, LIU,  MANNION,  MYRIE,  PALUMBO,  RIVERA,  SALAZAR,  SERRANO, SKOUFIS, STAVISKY -- read twice and ordered printed, and  when  printed  to  be committed  to  the  Committee  on  Budget  and  Revenue  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee  --  committee  discharged,  bill  amended,  ordered reprinted  as amended and recommitted to said committee -- recommitted to the Committee on Budget and Revenue in accordance with Senate  Rule 6,  sec.
-8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+HOYLMAN-SIGAL, ADDABBO, ASHBY, BORRELLO, BRESLIN, BROUK, CHU, CLEARE,  COMRIE,  COONEY,  FERNANDEZ,  HARCKHAM,  HINCHEY, JACKSON,  KENNEDY,  LIU,  MANNION,  MARTINEZ,  MYRIE, PALUMBO, RIVERA, SALAZAR, SEPULVEDA, SERRANO,  SKOUFIS,  STAVISKY  --  read  twice  and ordered  printed, and when printed to be committed to the Committee on Budget and Revenue --  committee  discharged,  bill  amended,  ordered reprinted  as  amended  and recommitted to said committee -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- recommitted to the Committee on Budget and Reven- ue in accordance with Senate Rule 6, sec.
+8 --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee -- committee discharged, bill amended, ordered reprinted  as amended and recommitted to said committee

- AN ACT to amend the tax law, in relation  to  providing  a  payroll  tax credit  for compensation of journalists; and to provide for the repeal of such provisions upon expiration thereof
+ AN  ACT  to  amend  the  tax law, in relation to providing a payroll tax credit for compensation of journalists; and providing for  the  repeal of such provisions upon expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 This act shall be known and may  be  cited  as  the  "local journalism sustainability act".
   §  2.
 The  tax law is amended by adding a new section 24-d to read as
  follows:
   § 24-D. PAYROLL CREDIT FOR COMPENSATION OF JOURNALISTS.
 (A) IN  GENER- AL.  AN ELIGIBLE NEWS JOURNALIST EMPLOYER WHICH IS SUBJECT TO TAX UNDER ARTICLE NINE-A OR TWENTY-TWO OF THIS CHAPTER SHALL BE ALLOWED  A  CREDIT AGAINST  SUCH  TAX, TO BE COMPUTED AS PROVIDED IN THIS SECTION, FOR EACH CALENDAR QUARTER AN AMOUNT EQUAL TO THE APPLICABLE PERCENTAGE  OF  WAGES PAID BY SUCH EMPLOYER TO NEWS JOURNALISTS FOR SUCH CALENDAR QUARTER.
   (B)  LIMITATIONS.
-(1) THE AMOUNT OF WAGES PAID  WITH  RESPECT  TO  ANY INDIVIDUAL WHICH MAY BE TAKEN INTO ACCOUNT UNDER SUBDIVISION (A) OF THIS SECTION  DURING  ANY  CALENDAR  QUARTER  BY THE ELIGIBLE NEWS JOURNALIST EMPLOYER SHALL NOT EXCEED TWELVE THOUSAND FIVE HUNDRED  DOLLARS.
-CREDIT IS  ALLOWED  FOR  INDIVIDUALS PAID IN EXCESS OF THIS AMOUNT BUT SHALL BE
+(1)  THE AMOUNT OF WAGES PAID WITH RESPECT TO ANY INDIVIDUAL WHICH MAY BE TAKEN INTO ACCOUNT UNDER SUBDIVISION (A) OF THIS SECTION DURING ANY CALENDAR QUARTER  BY  THE  ELIGIBLE  NEWS  JOURNALIST

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02644-10-4
+  LBD02644-12-4
- S. 625--C  2
+ S. 625--D  2

- LIMITED TO A PORTION OF THE  WAGES  PAID  UP  TO  TWELVE  THOUSAND  FIVE HUNDRED DOLLARS PER QUARTER.
+ EMPLOYER  SHALL  NOT EXCEED TWELVE THOUSAND FIVE HUNDRED DOLLARS.
+CREDIT IS ALLOWED FOR INDIVIDUALS PAID IN EXCESS OF THIS AMOUNT  BUT  SHALL  BE LIMITED  TO  A  PORTION  OF  THE  WAGES  PAID UP TO TWELVE THOUSAND FIVE HUNDRED DOLLARS PER QUARTER.
   (2)  THE PROVISIONS OF THIS SECTION SHALL ONLY APPLY TO THE FIRST FOUR CALENDAR QUARTERS BEGINNING AFTER THE EFFECTIVE DATE OF THIS SECTION.